Omar al-Bashir: Indictment by the ICC

 The Sudanese government retaliated against the warrant by expelling a number of international aid agencies, including Oxfam and Mercy Corps.
 President Bashir described the aid agencies as thieves who take "99 percent of the budget for humanitarian work themselves, giving the people of Darfur 1 percent" and as spies in the work of foreign regimes.
 Bashir promised that national agencies will provide aid to Darfur.

-During a visit to Egypt, al-Bashir was not arrested, leading to condemnation by Amnesty International.
-In October 2009, al-Bashir was invited to Uganda by President Yoweri Museveni for an African Union meeting in Kampala, but did not attend after protest by several NGOs.
-On 23 October 2009, al-Bashir was invited to Nigeria by President Umaru Yar'Adua for another AU meeting, and was not arrested.
-In November, he was invited to Turkey for an OIC meeting.
-Later, he was invited to Denmark to attend conferences on climate change in Copenhagen.

-Al-Bashir was one of the candidates in the 2010 Sudanese presidential election, the first democratic election with multiple political parties participating in decades.
+Al-Bashir was one of the candidates in the 2010 Sudanese presidential election, the first democratic election with multiple political parties participating since the 1986 election.
 It had been suggested that by holding and winning a legitimate presidential elections in 2010, al-Bashir had hoped to evade the ICC's warrant for his arrest.
 On 26 April, he was officially declared the winner after Sudan's election commission announced he had received 68% of the votes cast in the election.
 However, The New York Times noted the voting was "marred by boycotts and reports of intimidation and widespread fraud".

-Al-Bashir visited Kenya on 27 August 2010 to witness the president signing Kenya's new constitution into law.
-In May 2011, al-Bashir visited Djibouti to attend the inauguration of President Ismail Omar Guelleh's third term.
-In June of the same year, China's president Hu received al-Bashir as "friend and brother" in Beijing, fostering China's interests in Sudan's resources.
-Al-Bashir was received in Libya along with a high-level delegation in January 2012 in a bid to restore friendly relations and offer support to the new Libyan government after the fall of Gaddafi.

-In July 2013, Omar al-Bashir arrived in Nigeria for an African Union summit only to leave the country less than 24 hours later amid calls for his arrest.
 In August 2013, Bashir's plane was blocked from entering Saudi Arabian airspace when Bashir was attempting to attend the inauguration of Iranian President Hassan Rouhani, whose country is the main supplier of weapons to Sudan.